nihldev/terraform-aws-keycloak/CONTRIBUTING.md

 **General:**

 - Check for large files, merge conflicts, trailing whitespace
-- Detect private keys and AWS credentials
+- Detect secrets with gitleaks
 - Ensure files end with newlines

 The hooks are automatically installed by mise as pre-push hooks.
 No manual setup required!